Timur: Conquest of Persia

 Timur then went north to begin his Georgian and Golden Horde campaigns, pausing his full-scale invasion of Persia.
 When he returned, he found his generals had done well in protecting the cities and lands he had conquered in Persia.
 Though many rebelled, and his son Miran Shah, who may have been regent, was forced to annex rebellious vassal dynasties, his holdings remained.
 So he proceeded to capture the rest of Persia, specifically the two major southern cities of Isfahan and Shiraz.
 When he arrived with his army at Isfahan in 1387, the city immediately surrendered; he treated it with relative mercy as he normally did with cities that surrendered (unlike Herat).
 However, after Isfahan revolted against Timur's taxes by killing the tax collectors and some of Timur's soldiers, he ordered the massacre of the city's citizens; the death toll is reckoned at between 100,000 and 200,000.
 An eye-witness counted more than 28 towers constructed of about 1,500 heads each.
 This has been described as a "systematic use of terror against towns...an integral element of Tamerlane's strategic element", which he viewed as preventing bloodshed by discouraging resistance.
 His massacres were selective and he spared the artistic and educated.
 This would later influence the next great Persian conqueror: Nader Shah.

+Rare coinage of Timur while in Jalayirid Baghdad, following the Siege of Baghdad (1393).
+Citing Chagatai khan Mahmud.

 Timur then began a five-year campaign to the west in 1392, attacking Persian Kurdistan.
-In 1393, Shiraz was captured after surrendering, and the Muzaffarids became vassals of Timur, though prince Shah Mansur rebelled but was defeated, and the Muzafarids were annexed.
+In 1393, Shiraz was captured after surrendering, and the Muzaffarids became vassals of Timur, though prince Shah Mansur rebelled but was defeated at the Battle of Shiraz (1393), and the Muzafarids were annexed.
 Shortly after Georgia was devastated so that the Golden Horde could not use it to threaten northern Iran.
 In the same year, Timur caught Baghdad by surprise in August by marching there in only eight days from Shiraz.
 Sultan Ahmad Jalayir fled to Syria, where the Mamluk Sultan Barquq protected him and killed Timur's envoys.
 Timur left the Sarbadar prince Khwaja Mas'ud to govern Baghdad, but he was driven out when Ahmad Jalayir returned.
 Ahmad was unpopular but got help from Qara Yusuf of the Kara Koyunlu; he fled again in 1399, this time to the Ottomans.